 G3.
 No consultancy fees will be paid.

 G4.
-Software: We will use an object-relational database management system to store the data (both molecular (e.g., sequences), biodiversity (e.g., species data) and samples (e.g., blood).
-Based on our previous experience we will use the open source database PostgreSQL.
-This platform is in continuous development, follows international standards and can be easily expanded to be a spatial database.
-The R platform will be use to analyze the data and produce figures.
+Software: We will use a spatial relational database management system to store the data: molecular (e.g., sequences), biodiversity (e.g., species data), and samples (e.g., blood).
+Based on our previous experience we will use the open source software for database development (i.e.,PostgreSQL, JSON, Meteor, JavaScript, Python).
+EHA’s platform (Mantle) is in continuous development, follows international standards and can be easily adopted by other users.
+R, QGIS, GRASS GIS, and Mantle will be use to analyze the data and produce figures.
 Molecular analyses will be performed using the software Mesquite and R when necessary.
 Any additional software needed for this project will be open source.
-We budgeted $1,050 p.a. for computer software licenses and services, including ArcGIS, Mathematica, and similar.
+We budgeted $1,050 p.a. for computer software licenses and services, including ArcGIS, Mathematica, and similar softwares.
 (Total of $6,000 p.a.).

 G5 Subawards: